 This is how I found my way back.

-Sweat shines on Harold’s bald head and his dark, bushy mustache (still holding pizza bits from his airport lunch) is twitching.
-He shadows me as I perform chores on the ramshackle ranch I’ve rented in the mountains of southwestern Colorado.
+Sweat is shining on Harold’s bald head and his dark, bushy mustache (still holding pizza bits from his airport lunch) is twitching.
+He shadows me as I try to ignore him by performing chores on the ramshackle ranch I’ve rented in the mountains of southwestern Colorado.
 When I swing open the doors to the shed, he grabs a shovel, hoists it above his head, and yells: “Because this is all you’ll ever be able to do out here: shovel shit — horse shit!”